pavelchristof/WikiOntology/README.md

 Importers
 =========

-Importers can be used to load articles and feed them to artcile consumers.
+Importers can be used to load articles and feed them to article consumers.
 Currently there is only one importer - XMLImporter - it loads wikipedia xml files.

 OntologyBuilder
 ===============